GrzegorzSzczepanek/chatbot-tester/src/ai_assistant_tester/knowledge_base/outputs/knowledge_base.md

 - **Standard Output (stdout):** File descriptor 1, displays output in the terminal.
 - **Standard Error (stderr):** File descriptor 2, used for error messages.

-### Command Line Basics
+### How Command Line Works
-When a command is entered, the shell processes it, executes the corresponding program, and returns the output based on the return value:
+When a command is entered, the shell processes it, executes the corresponding program, and returns the output or error message based on the return value:
-- **Return Value 0:** Output to stdout.
+- **0:** Success, output to stdout.
-- **Return Value 1:** Output to stderr.
+- **1:** Error, output to stderr.

 ### Bash Pipes
 Pipes (`|`) redirect output from one command to the input of another.
 Example:
 ```bash
 ls -lah | grep asdf.py
 ```
-This command lists files in detail and filters the output to show only lines containing "asdf.py".
+This command lists files and filters the output to show only lines containing "asdf.py".

 ### Bash Input/Output Redirections
 Redirections use `<` and `>` to direct data flow: